Vodafone Idea Q1 loss narrows to Rs 7,319 cr | Business

 The total gross debt (excluding lease liabilities and including interest accrued but not due) as of June 30, 2021, of VIL stood at Rs 1,91,590 crore, comprising of deferred spectrum payment obligations of Rs 1,06,010 crore and adjusted gross revenue (AGR) liability of Rs 62,180 crore that are due to the government.

-Cash and cash equivalents of the company at the end of the report were Rs 920 crore and net debt stood at Rs 1,90,670 crore.
+The company has filed a review petition before the Supreme Court in which it has claimed that erroneous calculation of AGR by the DoT will cost the company around Rs 25,000 crore which includes the principal amount of Rs 5,932 crore with interest and penalty and interest on the penalty.
+It has been said that the correction in the demand is necessary for the survival of the company.
+Cash and cash equivalents of the company at the end of the reported quarter were Rs 920 crore and net debt stood at Rs 1,90,670 crore.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)